Cal Grant

 Tuition Discounts

-Pastor or Missionary Child Discounts for Dependent Students
+Pastor or Missionary Child Discounts are for Dependent Students Only

 Missionary Child Discount

 The Missionary Child Discount provides a percentage discount on tuition charges for dependent children of Nazarene and non-Nazarene full-time missionaries.
-This includes U.S. citizens whose parents are assigned outside the United States as missionaries, educators, or General Board appointees, and foreign nationals whose parents are appointed as missionaries outside of their home country or who are assigned by the General Board.
-To be eligible for this discount, the student must qualify as a "dependent" student and be enrolled full-time (12 units or more) through the end of the Refund Period.
+This includes both U.S. citizens whose parents are assigned outside the United States as missionaries, educators, or General Board appointees, and foreign nationals whose parents are appointed as missionaries outside of their home country or who are assigned by the General Board.
+To be eligible for this discount, the student must qualify as a "dependent" student and be enrolled full-time (12 units or more).

 Pastor’s Child Discount

-The Pastor’s Child Discount provides a percentage discount on tuition charges for children of full-time career pastors (senior pastor, licensed or ordained pastoral position).
-To be eligible for this discount, the student must qualify as a "dependent" student.
+The Pastor’s Child Discount provides a percentage discount on tuition charges for children of full-time career pastors (e.g. senior pastor, licensed pastoral position, or ordained pastoral position).

-Download the Application for the Pastor or Missionary Child Discount and submit to Student Financial Services at sfs@pointloma.edu.
+Complete the Application for the Pastor or Missionary Child Discount so the financial aid team can review it.
 For questions, contact the Student Financial Services Office at (619) 849-2538.